sidshukla-github/ANZTest/README.md

 # ANZTest
-The docker file has not been built using a multi stage build technique.
+The docker file has  been now built using a multi stage build technique.

 There are two stages in here.
 The one that starts the build is known as 'builder'.
 The final stage is called 'final as it just takes the output from the first stage using --from=builder tag and copies relevant files.